Icky17/Icky17/README.md

 * Learn to code:man_technologist: 1-2 hours a day with no distraction ( One or two day off a week. )
 * Read:newspaper: News about new Technology and IT
 * Basketball Practice 🏀 3 times in a week
-* Adapting and Improving the minimalism life style
+* Adapting and Improving my life style

 <!---
 Icky17/Icky17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.